CNCD Decision 323/2006: Response

 The CNCD decision provoked widespread public debate on the issue of religious symbols of public schools and on the overall role of religion in Romanian society.

 Emil Moise

 Emil Moise lauded the CNCD's decision to uphold his complaint by claiming it was "an extraordinary result" in the separation between church and state and that "this is what the legislation for combating discrimination states".
 He also declared that "the Ministry of Education has a single thing to do now: to respect the CNCD's recommendation.
-Otherwise, I will return to court...".
+Otherwise, I will return to court".

 Government

 After the CNCD's ruling, the Ministry of Education and Research responded that "due to the special character of the decisions which must be taken", it would send the ruling to the Education Commission of the Romanian Parliament for debate.
-After the CNCD decision was fully published, the Ministry issued a comment stating it will not implement the CNCD's decision.
+After the CNCD decision was fully published, the Ministry issued a comment stating it would not implement the CNCD's decision.